posit-dev/publisher/extensions/vscode/README.md

 ## Installation

-Posit Publisher can be installed via the [Visual Studio Code Marketplace]
+Install Posit Publisher from the [Visual Studio Code Marketplace]